-Also, Masonic Marks, Pins, &c., made to order.
-N. B .- All orders sent by mail or otherwise will be punctually attended to.
+N. B.-All orders sent by mail or otherwise will be punctually attended to.
 His motto is: "Small Profits and Quick Sales," Philadelphia, April 25, 1855.

-A MONEY MAKING TRADE FOR JEFFRIES'S MANUAL OF PROFITABLE A USEFUL TRADES, ARTS AND OCCUPATIONS.
-WITHOUT A MASTER, IS NOW READY FOR SALE. - This is one of the most valuable little books of the times, to all persons out of employment, as a number of money making trades and arts, can as a number of money making trades and arts, can be learned without a master, beside all the genuine and popular receipts, and instructions of the day, for the manufacture of the most beneficial, and saleable articles, now in common use.
+MONEY MAKING TRADE FOR ONE DOLLAR.

+JEFFRIES'S MANUAL OF PROFITABLE & USEFUL TRADES, ARTS AND OCCUPATIONS, USEFUL TRADES, ARTS AND OCCUPATIONS, WITHOUT A MASTER, IS NOW READY FOR SALE.-This is one of the most valuable little books of the times, to all persons out of employment, as a number of money making trades and arts, can be learned without a master, beside all the genuine and popular receipts, and instructions of the day, for the manufacture of the most beneficial, and saleable articles, now in common use.
 Any person forwarding one dollar post-paid, to C. JEF-FRIES, Jeffries, Clearfield Co., Pa., or to A. H. Bauman, Tyrone, Blair Co., Pa., will receive a copy by return mail.

-And any person forwarding twenty-five cents, post paid, to C. JEFFRIES, will receive by return mail, one of the three following instructions:- How to make the celebrated artificial Honey .-How to raise double crops, of all kinds of vegeta-bles, with little expense, and how to catch all the Wolves, Foxes, Minks and Muskrats in the neighborhood.
+And any person forwarding twenty-five cents, post paid, to C. JEFFRIES, will receive by return mail, one of the three following instructions:-How to make the celebrated artificial Honey.-How to raise double crops, of all kinds of vegetables, with little expense, and how to catch all the Wolves, Foxes, Minks and Muskrats in the neighborhood.
 Any person forwarding fifty cents, will receive the whole three by return mail.